LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/uses_2.rst.txt

 meta-predicates not declared on the adapter files).
 It is also possible to include operator declarations in the second argument.

-This directive is also used when compiling calls to the database and :ref:`reflection <reflection_reflection>` built-in methods by looking into these methods predicate arguments.
+This directive is also used when compiling calls to the :ref:`database <predicates_database>` and :ref:`reflection <predicates_reflection>` built-in methods by looking into these methods predicate arguments.

 It is possible to specify a predicate alias using the notation